rohitvpgawli/replygeniev2/docs/PHASE2_UPDATES.md

-# Phase 2 Updates - November 9, 2024
+# Phase 2 Updates - November 9, 2024 (Final)

 ## Summary

-Updated plan.md and PRD.md to reflect the completion of Phase 2 and recent UI improvements.
+Completed comprehensive Phase 2 review and implemented critical fixes:
+1. Changed quota from 100 posts/month to 50 drafts/month
+2. Added draft quota tracking and enforcement
+3. Organization name now pulled from Google Business Profile API
+4. Settings/General displays actual usage with progress bar
+5. Confirmed brand voice is saved to DB and used in LLM prompts
+6. Verified all reviews for connected GBP locations are pulled to inbox

 ---